twaslowski/grammr/README.md

 Listed here are projects that I am either using or would consider integrating into this project.

-- [spaCy](https://spacy.io/): Morphological analysis for a variety of languages.
+- [spaCy](https://spacy.io/): Morphological morphology for a variety of languages.
 - [pymorphy3](https://github.com/no-plagiarism/pymorphy3): Fork of the currently unmaintained [pymorphy2](https://github.com/pymorphy2/pymorphy2).
 Provides inflections for Russian.